tandrewnichols/simple-cli/README.md

 Yes, that is _all_ that is necessary to build a fully functioning git plugin for grunt.

-## Options on the wrapped CLI
+## Options on the executable

-This module allows any command on the wrapped cli to be invoked as a target with any options specified (camel-cased) under options.
-It basically makes it possible to do anything the CLI tool can do _in grunt_.
-Even options not normally a part of the tool (i.e. from a branch or fork) can be invoked with `simple-cli` because `simple-cli` doesn't allow options from a list of known options like most plugins for CLI tools do.
+This module allows any command on the executable to be invoked as a target with any options specified (camel-cased) under options.
+It basically makes it possible to do anything the executable can do _in grunt_.
+Even options not normally a part of the tool (i.e. from a branch or fork) can be invoked with `simple-cli` because `simple-cli` doesn't allow options from a list of known options like most plugins for executables do.
 It, instead, assumes that the end-user _actually does know what he or she is doing_ and that he or she knows, or can look up, the available options.
 Here are the kinds of options that can be specified:

 #### Long options